sanmathew1903/SpamIt/README.md

 # WhatsApp_Spamming
-This is a python programme to spam messages on whatsapp using the selenium module.
+This is a python programme to spam messages on whatsapp.

 The project uses the chromedriver.